Mindanao after STS Vinta

 According to data from the NDRRMC, the provinces of Lanao del Norte and Zamboanga del Norte and the ARMM reported the most number of damaged residential houses.
 The damage in Zamboanga is mainly due to the massive flashfloods.
 Meanwhile, damage to agricultural crops has been pegged at 44 million (rice crops) in Zamboanga del Sur and 7.8 million in Agusan del Sur (rice and other crops).

-CDRN regional centers Panday Bulig Inc. (PB) and MISFI has responded with hot meals through funding given by #Mercy Relief.
-PB cooked and provided hot meals in barangay Consolacion in Cagayan de Oro City as well as in Sta Cruz and Natumolan, Tagoloan, Misamis Oriental, where around 200 families were served with hot rice porridge.
+The Citizens’ Disaster Response Network (CDRN) regional center Panday Bulig Inc. (PB) has responded with hot meals through funding given by Mercy Relief.
+PB cooked and provided hot meals in barangay Consolacion in Cagayan de Oro City as well as in Tagoloan, Misamis Oriental, where around 200 families were served with hot rice porridge.
 Pictures below.

-According to the Damage, Needs, and Capacities Assessment (DNCA) conducted, the most needed by the affected communities are food and water, as listed in the table below:
+According to the initial Damage, Needs, and Capacities Assessment (DNCA) conducted by PB and MISFI, the most needed by the affected communities are food and water, as listed in the table below:

 Table 1.
 Requested Relief